richharms/spring-ai-demo/README.md

   --url 'http://localhost:8080/function' \
   --header 'Content-Type: application/json' \
   --data '{
-     "question": "What was the score of the last game played by the best team and the worst team?", "sport": "college football"
+     "question": "What was the score of the last game played by the best team and the worst team?"
     }'
 ```